 List of Skills to Put on a Resident Assistant Resume

-This skills list is full of great resume keywords.
+This skills list is full of great

 Again, don’t copy-paste.
 Find the skills in the resident assistant job description.

 Resident Assistant Resume Skills Soft Skills Hard Skills

 Pro Tip: Never lie on an RA resume.
 Lying can help you get the interview, but the RD will see through fibs like study lounge windows during the interview.